Indian Grove (Mosca, Colorado)

 Indian Grove is an archaeological site consisting of a grove of 72 mature Ponderosa Pine trees located within Great Sand Dunes National Park & Preserve in Saguache County, Colorado, near Mosca, Colorado.
-The grove is of interest because sections of the bark of the trees were peeled off in the early 19th century, probably by Utes.
+The grove is of interest because sections of the bark of some of the trees was peeled off in the early 19th century, probably by Utes.

 Indian Grove Back-Country Campsite, located within the grove, is one of six back-country campsites on the Sand Ramp Trail, a hiking trail that skirts the dune field on the east and north giving access to the northern portion of the National Park and Preserve along Sand Creek.
-The camp site hss a solar-composting toilet.
+The camp site has a solar-composting toilet.